 Schmittenhöhe mountain with its 1965m is a middle-easy hike of 4h where the chapel of imperatrice Elisabeth finds the place.
 The peak Schmitten can easily be reached by cable car also, once there you can relax in one of the 15 restaurants which are usually almost full.

-Not only Zell am See, the neighbour town Kaprun is rich with offers.
+Not only Zell am See, the neighbor town Kaprun is rich with offers.
 The ancient castle is the highlight of Kaprun which leads to the alpine road Grossglockner and Sigmund Thon Canyons in Kaprun.

-Zell am See is a charming town where typical austrian painted houses with many souvenir shops will just delight you.
+Zell am See is a charming town where typical Austrian painted houses with many souvenir shops will just delight you.
 Grand Hotel imposantly stands at the lake promenade which is 11 km long, the biggest of the dozen hotels.

 Recommended by Gabi from Under Flowery Sky